xxsc0529/genai-toolbox/docs/en/resources/tools/http.md

 ### Request body

-The request body payload is a string that supports parameter replacement with following [Go template][go-template-doc]'s annotations.
+The request body payload is a string that supports parameter replacement following [Go template][go-template-doc]'s annotations.
 The parameter names in the `requestBody` should be preceded by "." and enclosed by double curly brackets "{{}}".
 The values will be populated into the request body payload upon Tool invocation.

 Example: